awsmine/S3_projects/README.md

 8. Use Amazon CloudFront for dynamic Websites - 1 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-1-18bo

 9. Use Amazon CloudFront for dynamic Websites - 2 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-2-7f2

+10. Use Amazon CloudFront for dynamic Websites - 3 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-3-171i